 Did you define a behavior in the software that you want to change?
 Simply load your software architecture in SystemDesk and change the necessary components or adjust the C code.
 After generating your V-ECU again, you can check the results of your changes directly with VEOS.
 Short paths to quick and valid results.

 On the way to the real ECU at the end of the development process, SystemDesk supports V-ECUs at the application, simulation BSW, and production BSW level.

-Application-level V-ECUs can be used to perform comprehensive functional testing on application software.
+Application-level V-ECUs, which we also call level-1 V-ECUs, can be used to perform comprehensive functional testing on application software.
 Both individual software components and a complete application software can serve as the basis for the V-ECU.
 Even at this initial level, the V-ECU can be used within a continuous testing process to detect errors early on in the development process.

-In addition to the first level, the second V-ECU level includes non-productive basic software that was created only for this specific V-ECU and its simulation.
+In addition to the first level, a level-2 V-ECU includes non-productive basic software that was created only for this specific V-ECU and its simulation.
 Thus, the V-ECU can be connected to a virtual bus and tested in a broader context.

 In addition to the application software, production BSW V-ECUs also contain the productive basic software.
-Thus, they simulate the hardware-independent software of the real ECU.
+This way, level-3 V-ECUs simulate the hardware-independent software of the real ECU.
 Because these V-ECUs are suited for complete ECU software tests, they are often used by ECU managers in HIL frontloading.

 Create your own AUTOSAR software architecture from scratch or enhance an existing architecture.